Contents

 This would make the shows functions much more readable.

-However, this requires a change to markover
+However, this requires a change to markover to handle

 appending quoted fields to non-quoted fields.